Proposal

 2.Target Audience

 You should research primary & secondary data to understand target audience.
-Aim for a specific demographic and understand why you are aiming it at a particular audience.
-You can include surveys, focus groups etc
+Identify a specific demographic (demographics are one way in which we categorise audiences based on easy to measure factors such as age/ gender/ ethnicity and understand why you are aiming it at a particular audience.
+You can include surveys, focus groups etc. This is primary research as you carry out the research yourself.

 3. Aims & Objectives / Skills plan